ericabouaf/aws-swf/README.md

  * dt.schedule('step1', { activityType: 'hello-activity' }) : schedule a new activity task. 'step1' will be used as the activityId.
 The second parameter can contain any SWF property (timeouts, tasklists, etc...)
  * dt.waiting_for('step1','step2') : respond no decision, but assert that step1 and step2 can eventually finish.
 If not, throws an exception, which will result in a FailWorkflowExecution.

+Get the data :

+ * dt.workflow_input() : returns the string passed as "input" at workflow start
+ * dt.results('step1') : returns the result value of activity 'step1'

 End workflow executions :

  * dt.stop("finished !") : stops the workflow execution (CompleteWorkflowExecution)